spire-labs/preconfirmation-registry/penalty_conditions.md

 1. The proposer calls `PreconfirmationRegistry.applyPenalty` with the `penaltyConditions` bytecode and the proposer's signature of the `penaltyConditions` bytecode.
 2. The `PreconfirmationRegistry` contract verifies the signature and deploys the `penaltyConditions` bytecode.
 3. The address where the `penaltyConditions` bytecode was deployed is called with the `data` and the proposer's address, at the function `getPenalty`.
-4. The `getPenalty` function returns a `Penalty` struct or reverts.
+4. The `getPenalty` function returns a `Penalty` struct or causes the transaction to revert.
-5. The `PreconfirmationRegistry` contract applies the `Penalty` struct to the registrants that have delegated to the proposer, if the `Penalty` struct is not empty.
-If the `getPenalty` function reverts, the proposer is not slashed or frozen and `applyPenalty` is reverted.
+5. The `PreconfirmationRegistry` contract applies the `Penalty` struct to the registrants who have delegated to the proposer, if the `Penalty` struct is not empty.
+If the `getPenalty` function reverts, the proposer is not slashed or frozen, and the `applyPenalty` function is reverted.
 6. The `PreconfirmationRegistry` contract updates the proposer's status.
 7. The `PreconfirmationRegistry` contract emits a `PenaltyApplied` event.

 ### Data?
 The special `data` parameter is used to pass additional data to the `getPenalty` function.
 This can include any situational information about the preconfirmation commitment that is relevant to determining the appropriate penalty.
-For example, the `data` parameter could include a signature from the proposer, a block number, a L2 transaction hash, etc.
+For example, the `data` parameter could include a signature from the proposer, a block number, an L2 transaction hash, etc.

-This design choice is made so that proposer only need to sign off on the `penaltyConditions` bytecode once for all preconfirmation commitments they might make.
+This design choice is made so that a proposer only needs to sign off on the `penaltyConditions` bytecode once for all preconfirmation commitments they might make.
 The leader election module can also determine if a proposer has signed off on a `penaltyConditions` bytecode without the proposer having to make a commitment, which could be used to do leader election.

 ## Examples
-See `test/RegistryPenalties.t.sol` (the contracts at the top) for examples of some super simple penalty conditions.
+See `test/RegistryPenalties.t.sol` (the contracts at the top) for examples of simple penalty conditions.

 ## Writing and Testing your own Penalty Conditions
-In this quick tutorial we will write penalty conditions that freezes a proposer's balance for 100 blocks if they signed a promise about a blockhash and blocknumber that was not correct (this is just a toy example, you can use any situation you want).
+In this quick tutorial, we will write penalty conditions that freeze a proposer's balance for 100 blocks if they signed a promise about a blockhash and blocknumber that was not correct (this is just a toy example, you can use any situation you want).

 ### Determining the `data`
-Listing what we will need to determine if slashing should occur:
+We need to list the requirements to determine if slashing should occur:
 - The block number for which the commitment was made
 - The blockhash for which the commitment was made
 - A signature from the proposer (let's say an ECDSA signature of `keccak256(abi.encode(blockhash, blocknumber))`) that we can verify.